IlifSine/Space-Station-Theta/README.md

 At the moment Space Station Theta still in **very** early stage of developement.
 There's no interesting gameplay for now, and there's nothing to play, because basic core game mechanics is currently being developed.
 SST is also lack of developers, so why don't you contribute?

 ### Playtest guide
 If you want to play game to look what project is currently, you need install latest *Godot*, *Dotnet SDK*, and *Dotnet "runner"*.
-I reccomend using *Dotnet 8*.
+Using *Dotnet 8* is reccomended by Godot engine developers, but 10 works mostly fine.
 Download source code, unzip it, and open with godot.
 Open Debug>Customize run instances, enable 2 multiple instances, enable Override main run args, and set them to --server --headless to make server launching.